Galileo88/Galileos-Planet-Pack/README.md

 1. Install the optional mods of your choice by copying or merging [GPP Download]\Optional Mods\GPP_[mod name]\GameData\[mod name] to [KSP]\GameData\.

-2. KSC Switcher and Loading Screen are the complete mod, no other action beyond step 1 is required.
+2. KSC Switcher is the complete mod, no other action beyond step 1 is required.

-3. [Final Frontier](https://spacedock.info/mod/580/Final%20Frontier) must be downloaded and installed separately
+3. [Final Frontier](https://spacedock.info/mod/580/Final%20Frontier) must be downloaded and installed separately.

 4. For GPP_Clouds and GPP_Secondary, see separate instructions below.